RealityVirtually2019/Crane/README.md

 <b>Team</b>

-<br />Sara Birchard is a UX/Product Designer from NYC, focused on product usability & experience.
+Sara Birchard is a UX/Product Designer from NYC, focused on product usability & experience.
 She helped create the UI using Cinema 4D and Sketch.

 Yu Jen Chen is an illustrator/animator from Taiwan.
 She did modeling and animation in Maya, Cinema 4D, and After Effects.